 - 1. Visible and audible alarms are to be provide on bunkering control station. - 2.
 Alarms are to be activated in accordance with 601.
 4, Table 1. - 3.
 Where transfer arms are used as transfer systems, in addition to 601.
-4, Table 1, the followings are be complied with. - (1) A system of constant monitoring of the position of arms is to be installed to provide real time information to the operator and receiving ship. - (2) For the hydraulic systems of the transfer arm, visible and audible alarms are to be activated in the following cases. - (A) low pressure in hydraulic accumulators; - (B) abnormal pressure in actuators chambers; - (C) low oil level in tank; - (D) low nitrogen pressure in accumulators.
+4, Table 1, the followings are be complied with.
+(2022) - (1) For the hydraulic systems of the transfer arm, visible and audible alarms are to be activated in the following cases. - (A) low pressure in hydraulic accumulators; - (B) abnormal pressure in actuators chambers; - (C) low oil level in tank; - (D) low nitrogen pressure in accumulators. - 4.
+For gas leakage detection during bunkering operation, permanently installed gas detection system is to be fitted in; (2022) - (1) enclosed or semi enclosed manifold area. - (2) ducting around the bunkering lines - (3) cargo machinery spaces containing machinery used in bunkering operation.